 Ski New England

-New England's ski slopes are the perfect destination for a winter getaway with friends or family.
-Whether you're a beginner or an experienced skier or snowboarder looking for new challenges, you'll find suitable terrain at dozens of ski resorts in the region
+New England's ski slopes are the perfect destination for a winter getaway with friends or family, and you don't have to spend a ton to have fun.
+Whether you're a beginner or an experienced skier or snowboarder looking for new challenges, you'll find exhilarating terrain at dozens of ski resorts in the region.
+Tiny Rhode Island even has a ski area!

 You don't need lessons.
 There's no expensive equipment to buy.
 And your shins won't ache at the end of the day.
 It's no wonder that in New England, snow tubing has become a popular alternative to skiing.
 With more than a dozen New England tubing parks offering fast-paced fun, families visiting the region this winter will find ample opportunities to give tubing a try.